 While Jain (2004) opined that biometric is the unique (personal) physical or logical characteristics or traits of human body.
 Physiological traits are related to the shape of the body, for example are, not limited to fingerprints, face recognition, DNA, hand and palm geometry, Iris recognition and scent recognition.
-While behaviourial trait or sometimes known as Behaviometric are related to person's behaviour and example include, not limited to typing rhythm, gait (pattern of movement of limb) and voice recognition. ??Pike, 2007).
+While behaviourial trait or sometimes known as Behaviometric are related to person's behaviour and example include, not limited to typing rhythm, gait (pattern of movement of limb) and voice recognition.
+(Pike, 2007).

-According to Abdelbang (2011), Hand Geometry is a method to distinguish or identify the unique person using 90 dimensional measurements to record an accurate spatial representation of an individual hand.
-82
+According to Abdelbang (2011), Hand Geometry is a method to distinguish or identify the

-According to Abdelbang (2011), Retina scanning involves an electronic scan of retina, the innermost layer of the wall of the eveball.
+According to Abdelbang (2011), Retina scanning involves an electronic scan of retina, the innermost layer of the wall of the eyeball.